How to become a letting agent

-Our well-proven Business Package has been carefully designed and developed based on our long experience in building our own successful agency in the UK property capital of London.
-It’s a modern, up to date and detailed plan of how to start a letting agency from scratch, and contains our own successful business model with which we grew a sizable London agency.
+Becoming a letting agent in 2020 is affordable and straightforward with the well-proven Southcourt Letting Agent Business Package.
+Our Business Package has been carefully designed and developed based on our long experience in starting and building our own successful agency in the UK property capital of London.
+It consists of a modern, up to date and detailed letting agent training course and business start up package with everything that’s required to learn how to start a letting agency from scratch.
+The Business Package is based on a combination of own successful business model with which we grew a sizeable London agency, along with culmination of the experience of thousands of letting agents across the UK who have used it to successfully start their own agencies.

-Within our letting agent training and business package, we provide everything you need to start a successful letting agency, and take you from the basics of setting up the letting agency, through to advanced property management, and client acquisition techniques to maximise your income growth.
+Within our letting agent training, business package and estate agent websites, we provide everything you need to start a successful letting agency, and take you from the basics of setting up the letting agency, through to advanced property management, client acquisition techniques and letting agency marketing to maximise your income growth.

-Over 1000 UK agents have benefited from the knowledge and expertise we provide, and have found and marketed over 1 million properties using resources and techniques that we pioneered.
+Over 3000 UK letting agents have benefited from the knowledge and expertise we provide, and have found and marketed over 1 million properties using resources and techniques that we pioneered.

 It will be part of your service as a letting agent to provide a rental appraisal (approximate rental valuation) of a property to be let for your landlord client, and to agree a marketing rental with him.
-The landlord will generally respect your opinion of the rental his property is likely to attract, and this will often be one of the first questions on his mind.
+The landlord will generally respect your opinion of the rental level their property is likely to attract, and this will often be one of the first questions on their mind.
+If you’re wondering how to become an estate agent, you may also be interested in our training and business packages for estate agents.

 Don’t worry, you won’t need to be precise with your valuations.
 In fact there is no such thing as a precise valuation, as various local agents will have slightly different ideas on the same property.

-The speediest method of gaining an overview of local rental levels is to search on zoopla.co.uk or a local property website for properties to let in your town.
-Take a copy of the Research Sheet – Average Local Rental Levels and starting with studio flats, enter the advertised rentals, following the instructions on the research sheet.
+The speediest method of gaining an overview of local rental levels is to search on Zoopla or a local property website for properties to let in your town.
+Take a copy of the Research Sheet, which is included in our letting agent documents – Average Local Rental Levels and starting with studio flats, enter the advertised rentals, following the instructions on the research sheet.

 When you have completed the research sheets, and used a calculator or spreadsheet to work out the average rental as we explain, you will arrive at 6 figures: the average rentals of each size of property according to number of bedrooms, i.e studio flats through to 5 bedroom properties.
 These 6 figures really are the only ones you need to commit to memory before starting a letting agency business in your area.

-Although this research may seem somewhat laborious for anyone considering becoming a letting agent, it is nevertheless a vital process in the preparation stage, and will make all the difference between basic mistakes, or getting things right from the word go.
+Although this research may seem somewhat laborious for anyone considering starting a letting agency, it is nevertheless a vital process in the preparation stage, and will make all the difference between basic mistakes, or getting things right from the word go.

 The average figures arrived at on your research sheet, combined with the adjustments, will enable you to give quite accurate valuations right from the start.
 And remember, there is no such thing as a precise valuation, as different agents will have slightly varying opinions.
 You can read more about rental valuations in Section 5 of the Letting Agent Training, which comes with the Business Package.